 GROWING UP AND THE DECESARI NAME

-Horses taught Laura many life lessons from a young age, and horses were there for her when she needed them most.
+Horses taught Laura many life lessons from a young age.
 She learned she could always find a better way to communicate, to be fair and consistent to maintain a relationship, and to find a release and “let go” when things were where they needed to be.
-Ultimately, she discovered that there was no other soul on earth that would be there for her like a horse.

 Tragically, when Laura was 14, her father Mark passed away.
-Laura turned to her horses for strength and stability and found that they always showed up for her.
-With this in mind, she has held on to her last name and named her barn DeCesari Equestrian in his honor.
+She has held on to her last name and named her barn DeCesari Equestrian in his honor.